Home Page

 Latest News

-• An updated version of the Planning schedule for September-October is available.
+The Planning schedule for September-October is available.

-• Update 137 (September) is available.
+Update 149 is available.

-• We've been contacted by the network provider SP Energy Networks (who are definitely not the same thing as Scottish Power).
+We've been contacted by the network provider SP Energy Networks (who are definitely not the same thing as Scottish Power).
 Anyone living within southern central Scotland, north west Wales, Merseyside, Cheshire and north Shropshire are their customers.

 They're looking to ensure vulnerable customers are added or updating their detail on the Priority Services Register.
 Once added this will ensure that during a power cut that they can tailor the support needed during this period and pro-actively keep customers up to date where possible.
 We have a leaflet on who is applicable to be on the register.
 The register applies to households and not the individual, so they can take details for anyone in the residence all under one name (the person filling out the form).